jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - ✅ Created comprehensive migration script with schema creation
   - ✅ Added support for custom types and foreign key constraints
   - ✅ Implemented batch processing for large tables
-  - ⚠️ Fixed module import issues in migration scripts
+  - ✅ Fixed module import issues in migration scripts
+  - ⚠️ Connection to Cloud SQL instance fails with ECONNREFUSED
-  - ⏳ Pending execution on Cloud SQL instance
+  - ⚠️ Need to create and configure Cloud SQL instance
+  - ⚠️ Update connection parameters in scripts
 - ⏳ Update database client code to use GCP libraries
 - ⏳ Implement proper connection pooling and error handling